Union Affiliate FAQs

 The selection of experienced teachers as the district based educator will be determined (typically through an MOU) between the Institution of Higher Education and the district.
 Since the union will be negotiating how this additional work will be compensated, selection should also be part of the discussion and agreement.

 This may also be determined by Memorandum of Understanding (MOU) between the IHE and the district in collaboration with the union.
 Like above, this aspect of the conversation should be part of the negotiations when determining the manner and level of compensation for the work.
-As examples, some responsibilities may include: completing a formal observation with written feedback or IHE determined evaluation of the candidate and meeting with the IHE based educator (formally known as the field supervisor).
+As examples, some responsibilities may include: completing a formal observation with written feedback or IHE determined evaluation of the candidate and meeting with the IHE based educator (previously known as the field supervisor).
 Typically other responsibilities may depend on the program, and could involve participating in the interview and matching process, any program specific workshops, as well as other responsibilities as set out by the RAP and negotiated with the union.

 Are Apprentices members of the local affiliate?